BOC Kenya Limited

 BOC Kenya plc (BOCKL), also BOC Kenya, is a manufacturing company in Kenya.
-The company manufactures and markets industrial and medical gases.
+It manufactures and markets industrial and medical gases.

 Location

 The company headquarters are located on Kitui Road, in the Industrial Area of Nairobi, Kenya's capital and largest city.
 The coordinates of the company headquarters are: 1°18'18.0"S, 36°51'02.0"E (Latitude:-1.304990; Longitude:36.850546).

 Overview

 BOCKL is a subsidiary of the Linde plc, an international manufacturing and engineering conglomerate founded in Germany in 1879, with subsidiaries in over 100 countries.
 The company is involved in the production and sale of industrial and medical gases, welding products, power tools and medical equipment.

 History

 In December 2005, BOC Kenya plc attempted to take over the shareholding in Carbacid Investments, with the aim of making it a wholly owned subsidiary.
 However, BOC Kenya did not receive the 80 percent acceptance threshold from Carbacid shareholders, managing only 71 percent.
 This led to a dispute between BOC Kenya and the Capital Markets Authority.
-Both the BOC Kenya and Carbacid stocks remained suspended from trading on the NSE from 2005 until 2009 when the hostile takeover offer had lapsed.
+Both the BOC Kenya and Carbacid stocks remained suspended from trading on the NSE from 2005 until 2009, when the hostile takeover offer lapsed.